 Free BSL learning resources

-If you prefer or need BSL greetings as a paper-based resource, you can check out Twinkl or british-sign.
-Please bear in mind that BSL is a visual language – many learners prefer video clips because they are clearer to follow than paper-based ones but paper-based resources can be useful as handouts.
+If you prefer or need BSL greetings as a paper-based resource for children, you can check out Twinkl.
+Most learners prefer video clips because they are clearer to follow than paper-based ones but paper-based resources can be useful as handouts.